Mama June Weight-Loss Pictures: June’s 300-LB Weight Loss Finally Shown In Full

 — People Magazine (@people) March 30, 2017

 “I’m really nervous about my next surgery.
 Am I going to be able to open my mouth to eat, to talk?
 It’s my face,” she said (via Cosmopolitan).
 “If something goes wrong, it isn’t like I can hide it.
-Then there’s going to be no photo shoot or me going to [my ex Mike “Sugar Bear” Thompson’s] wedding.”
+Then there’s going to be no photo shoot or me going to [my ex Mike ‘Sugar Bear’ Thompson’s] wedding.”

 But fans of the series looking to see the final pictures of Mama June’s weight loss will still have to wait for the end of the episode of Mama June: From Not to Hot, apparently.
 While WEtv has shown plenty of photos of June Shannon before surgery, the final reveal was saved until the end of the episode, which is set to air at 10 p.m.
 ET.
 You can check back here after the episode for a gallery of Mama June’s weight loss pictures.